Financial assistance in a disaster

 Step 3: Submit application

-Applications must be submitted within 90 days of the disaster being declared eligible and cannot be processed without your signature.
+Applications must be submitted within 90 days of the disaster being declared eligible for DFA.

 1. Review required documentation for the category/categories you are applying for (see below)

-2. Complete the appropriate application form available through the EMCR Disaster Financial Assistance (DFA) application portal
+2. Complete the individuals and organizations application form available through the EMCR Disaster Financial Assistance (DFA) application portal

 3. Have your insurance broker complete the appropriate insurance template to include with your application: